Consensys/mythx-cli/docs/usage.rst

 recommended to always pass the token through a pre-defined environment variable or a shell script you :code:`source` from.

+Alternatively, username and password can be used for authentication.
+This functionality is considered deprecated due to security concerns and will be removed from the MythX API in the future.
+For compatibility reasons it has been included, however.
+The username corresponds to the Ethereum address the MythX account has been registered under, and the password is the one that the user can set in the MythX dashboard.
+Both can be passed with the :code:`--eth-address` and :code:`--password` option respectively, or by setting the :code:`MYTHX_ETH_ADDRESS` and :code:`MYTHX_PASSWORD` environment variables.

+Note that if an access token is passed in directly as well, it will take precedence and no login with username and password is performed.

 The Analysis Functionality
 --------------------------